-Principles of election procedure
+3.4 Principles of election procedure

-The General Meeting of Shareholders has the competence to elect and remove the members of the Board.
+The Annual General Meeting has the competence to elect and remove the members of the Board.
 In principle, the initial term of office of a Board member is five years.
 Outgoing Directors are re-eligible.
 Each year the Board is renewed by rotation in a way that, after a period of five years, all members will have been subject to re-election.